jtarchie/github-pullrequest-resource/README.md

+# DEPRECATED
+We would like for you to start using the new [github-pr-resource](https://github.com/telia-oss/github-pr-resource) that is based on Github's GraphQL resources.
+Using GraphQL fixes a lot of issues this repo has.

+For history or context regarding this change, please see this [issue](https://github.com/telia-oss/github-pr-resource/issues/34).

 # Github Pull Request Resource

 Tracks Github pull requests made to a particular Github repo.
 In the spirit of [Travis